-TOTALLY TRANSP
+TOTALLY ENT.
+TRANSP

-Introducing our new Invisible Mic Preamp
+Introducing our new Invisible MIC PREAMP

-Make a quantum leap with BEHRINGER®IS new EURORACK®'s.
+Make a quantum leap with BEHRINGER®'s new EURORACK®'s.
 5 years of development have culminated in the best and most "invisible" microphone preamp we've ever built.
-Add space-age SMD technology, highend 4580 op-amps and double-flooded circuit boards, and you end up with audio
+Add space-age SMD technology, highend 4580 op-amps and double-flooded circuit boards and you end up with audio so tran from the politic and throw

+\\\\

-- · State-of-the-art mic preamps
+- State-of-the-art mic preamps

 - Super low-noise 4580 op-amps

 - 5 Hz 100 kHz bandwidth

-- · Panasonic/Alps faders and pots
+- Panasonic/Alps faders and pots

 - · Steel chassis, fiberglass PCB's

-- · Individually tested with System One

-- Manufactured under IS09000 ed management system
+• Individually tested with System One Manufactured under IS09000 ed monagement system

-The new EURORACK®'s from BEHRINGER®
+The new EURORACK®'s) from BEHRINGER®

 More information at: